telerik/xaml-docs/controls/radheatmap/tooltip.md

 ## Customizing the Tooltip

-To customize the apperance of the tooltip you can use the __HeatMapToolTipSettings__ property.
+To customize the apperance of the tooltip you can use the __HeatMapToolTipSettings__ propertyo of __RadHeatMap__.
 For demonstration purposes we will use a simple class that will represent one cell of the RadHeatMap control.
 This class will expose three properties:

  * __Row:__ А string property which gets or sets the row name of the corresponding cell.
  * __Column:__ А string property which gets or sets the column name of the corresponding cell.